HemaZ/til/sw/building/obj_symbols.md

     return declaredFunc(true);
 }
 ```
-We can compile this file as object file without linking it (using -c flag).
+We can compile this file as an object file without linking it (using the -c flag).

 ```console
 g++ -c test.cpp -o test.o